 Finding this information should be easy if you have a police report and a death certificate.
 The cause of the accident should be on the police report, and the cause of death should be on the death certificate.
 The duty of care is something that a lawyer can help you determine.
 Even if you do not have this information it is still worth contacting an attorney to better know your options.

 The loss of a loved one leaves a big hole in your life, in more ways than one.
-A sudden death does not give the family any time to prepare for the costs that come with death.
+Sudden death does not give the family any time to prepare for the costs that come with death.
 This is where compensation comes in.
 There are several things that compensation from a wrongful death suit may cover, a few of which are:

 There is more that may be included to be covered with your case.
 Every situation is different.
 The court is aware of that, and your case will be treated accordingly.